Deployment Guide

 Chapter 1.
 Select your installation platform Copy linkLink copied to clipboard!

-As as systems administrator, you can select two different installation platforms to run Red Hat Trusted Profile Analyzer (RHTPA).
+As systems administrator, you can select two different installation platforms to run Red Hat Trusted Profile Analyzer (RHTPA).
 You can deploy RHTPA to Red Hat OpenShift Container Platform or Red Hat Enterprise Linux.
-You also can select to use Red Hat services, such as single sign-on (SSO) and OpenShift Data Foundation, or you can use Amazon Web Services (AWS) as the infrastructure for authentication, storage, and database access.
+For supporting infrastructure you can use Red Hat services, such as single sign-on (SSO) and OpenShift Data Foundation, or you can use Amazon Web Services (AWS) as the infrastructure for authentication, storage, and database access.

 Select your target installation platform: